openjs-foundation/cross-project-council/proposals/mylesborins-GOVERNANCE/README.md

 ## Required Resources

-Approval of the bootstrap team
+Approval of the bootstrap team.

 ## Who would be responsible?